Strata Reaches End of Life

 Usage is not a sign of quality

 In truth, the plugins you install on a site quickly become a liability because they are often security disasters waiting to happen.
-That’s when they enable the feature your project needs to start with.
+That’s when they fully enable the feature your project needs to start with.

 For the brave, Strata is easy to copy